 Yoga helped Sophie get better balance in her life, and when a downsizing occurred at work, she completed her 200 hour teacher training in Boston at Charlestown Yoga.
-The training was a conduit for change; after 13 years in Boston, Sophie returned to Central New York in 2011 and currently teaches Yoga full time while completing her 500 hour Advanced Yoga Training with Tiffany Cruikshank's Yoga Medicine program.
+The training was a conduit for change; after 13 years in Boston, Sophie returned to Central New York in 2011 and currently owns Syracuse Yoga, teaches Yoga full time, and completed her 500 hour Advanced Yoga Training with Tiffany Cruikshank's Yoga Medicine program.
 She is a Yoga Medicine® Registered Therapeutic Specialist.

 Sophie teaches all styles of Yoga, focusing on Anatomical Vinyasa and Yin, all while ensuring students are practicing safely and learning proper alignment.
 Prepare to smile while you sweat, and laugh while you balance, all while listening to an eclectic mix of music.
 You will leave class relaxed and renewed.

 Read more about Sophie HERE

 Patrick DiBello considers himself a student of movement, and he explores yoga, calisthenics, and AcroYoga as his primary methods of training.
 His personal training certification and food and nutrition specialist certification are through the National Academy of Sports Medicine.

 Patrick is an Elite Coach with the World Calisthenics Organization and competes at Battle of the Bars, a freestyle calisthenics competition where participants compete and display strength using only their bodyweight.